GUIDES/HOW-TO

 Pay the taxes first

-IMT and stamp duty must be paid before the deed — you bring the proof to the signing.
+IMT and Imposto do Selo (stamp duty) must be paid before the escritura.
+You bring the proof to the signing.

 2. 2